The Best Content Marketing Tools 2022

 - Social media posts

 Savvy content marketers know how to use one idea to create several pieces of content.
 For example, if you create a long-form blog post, you could turn sections of that blog post into smaller blogs.
-Promote each one on social media.
+Promote each one on social media - voila: you have a social media content idea.
 Display complex information in a simplified infographic, then add it to the end of your blog post.
 Then record short videos about each point in the long-form article.

 See how quickly and easily you can get more mileage from a single idea?